On Bayes Risk Lower Bounds: Introduction

 where $I_f(w, \mathcal{P})$ represents the $f$-informativity and $u_f(\cdot)$ is a non-decreasing $[0, 1]$-valued function that depends only on $f$.
 This function $u_f(\cdot)$ (see its definition from \eqref{ufi}) can be explicitly computed for many $f$-divergences of interest, which gives useful lower bounds in terms of $f$-informativity.
 For example, for the case of KL divergence and chi-squared divergence, inequality \eqref{ggfe} gives the lower bound in \eqref{eq:intro_I_bayes_KL} and the following inequality respectively,

 where $I_{\chi^2}(w, \mathcal{P})$ is the chi-squared informativity.

 Intuitively, inequality \eqref{ggfe} shows that the Bayes risk is lower bounded by half of the largest possible $t$ such that the maximum prior mass of any $t$-radius ``ball" ($w \{\theta : L(\theta, a) < t \}$) is less than some function of $f$-informativity.
 To apply \eqref{ggfe}, one needs to obtain upper bounds on the following two quantities: \begin{enumerate} \item The ``small ball probability" $\sup_{a \in \ac} w \{\theta : L(\theta, a) < t \}$, which does not depend of the family of probability measures $\Ps$. \item The $f$-informativity $I_f(w, \mathcal{P})$, which does not depend on the loss function $L$. \end{enumerate} We note that a nice feature of \eqref{ggfe} is that $L$ and $\Ps$ play separately roles.
 One may first obtain an upper bound $\Iu$ for the $f$-informativity $I_f(w, \mathcal{P})$, then choose $t$ so that the small ball probability $w \{\theta : L(\theta, a) < t \}$ can be bounded from above by $1 - u_f(\Iu)$.
 The Bayes risk will be bounded from below by $t/2$.
+It is noteworthy that the terminology ``small ball probability" was used by \cite{XuRaginsky:14} (this paper proved information-theoretic lower bounds on the minimum time in a distributed function computation problem).

 We do not have a general guideline for bounding the small ball probability.
 It needs to be dealt with case by case based on the prior and the loss function.
 But for upper bounding the $f$-informativity, we offer a general recipe in Section \ref{sec:upper_f_informativity} for a subclass of divergences of interest (power divergences for $\alpha \notin [0, 1)$), which covers the chi-squared divergence as one of the most important divergences in our applications.
 These bounds generalize results of \cite{haussler1997} and \cite{Yang:Barron:99} for mutual information to $f$-informativities involving power divergences.
-As an illustration of our techniques (inequality \eqref{ggfe} combined with the $f$-informativity upper bounds), we apply them to a concrete estimation problem in Section \ref{sec:upper_f_informativity} with more examples in the appendix.
+As an illustration of our techniques (inequality \eqref{ggfe} combined with the $f$-informativity upper bounds), we apply them to a concrete estimation problem in Section \ref{sec:upper_f_informativity}.
+We further apply our results to several popular machine learning and statistics problems (e.g., generalized linear model, spiked covariance model, and Gaussian model with general loss) in Appendix \ref{sec:Bayes_Example}.